crawl/crawl/crawl-ref/docs/crawl_manual.rst

   further away.
 Similarly, '-' cycles backwards.
 - Any direction key moves the cursor by one square.
 Occasionally, it can be useful to target non-inhabited squares.
-- Targets can be selected from a list by pressing 'Ctrl-X'.
 - When you are content with your choice of target, press one key of Enter, Del, or Space to fire at the target.
 If you press '.', you also fire, but the spell/missile will stop at the target's square if it misses.
 This can be